 Living Manufacture Engineered Living Fabrication (ELF) for Next-Gen Biomaterials

 The essence of this approach lies in "printing" functions directly into the material rather than simply shaping it.
 This is achieved through controlled self-assembly at multiple optimisation levels: wetware (biological engineering), hardware (custom bioreactors), and software (computational control and simulation).
-Each aspect plays a distinct role in enhancing and refining the growth and functionalisation of the cellulose material.
+Each aspect plays a distinct role in enhancing and refining the growth and functionalisation of cellulose.
+Wetware focuses on the biological component, involving the cultivation and genetic engineering of bacteria to enhance cellulose production and modify its characteristics.
+These optimisations allow for the possibility of tailoring the mechanical and functional properties of the cellulose to suit specific needs.

 Team: